 +Issuance of Certificate of Insurance or payment of benefits may depend upon the answers given in the application and the truthfulness of those answers.

 Financial experts recommend term life insurance because you get insurance with no costly savings element added.
 This exclusive plan is underwritten by The United States Life Insurance Company in the City of New York, a name you can trust.

-This plan is underwritten by The United States Life Insurance Company in the City of New York, NAIC No. 70136, domiciled in the state of New York with a principal place of business of One World Financial Center, 200 Liberty Street, New York, NY 10281.
-It is currently authorized to transact business in all states plus DC, except PR.
-This summary is a brief description of benefits only and is subject to the terms, conditions, exclusions and limitations of Group Policy No. G-206,071, Form No. G-19000.
+This plan is underwritten by the United States Life Insurance Company in the City of New York, NAIC No. 70106 domiciled in the state of New York with a principal place of business of One World Financial Center, 200 Liberty Street, New York, NY 10281.
+It is currently authorized to transact business in all states, plus DC, except PR.
+This summary is a brief description of benefits only and is subject to the terms, conditions and limitations of Group Policy No. G-206,071, Form no. G-19000.
 Coverage may vary or may not be available in all states.